 Kevin has conducted numerous orchestras, operas and musical theatre all over the world for over thirty years.
 As a musical director, Kevin has most recently worked in London conducting Wicked at the London Apollo Theatre and was the originating musical director for the first UK/Eire National Tour (2013-14).
 He has had a long association with the Really Useful Group and Cameron Mackintosh Ltd. having worked on a number of musicals in London’s West End, including two years as musical director for CATS (1996-7) in the original New London Theatre production, and for the premiere production in South Korea (2003).

 In addition to his music and theatre career, Kevin is a world leading authority in Transmedia Storytelling specific to the Performing Arts.
-In the remainder of his time, he remains a passionate supporter of AFL Football and his beloved Melbourne Football team.

 Head of Chorus